BeFrontier/frontier-rpa-exercise/README.md

 }
 ```

-For this short exercise you can assume that resume details are provided as a link to publicly available file - feel free to use Resume specified in example above.
+For this short exercise you can assume that resume details are provided as a link to a publicly available file - feel free to use the Resume specified in the example above.

 #### Engineering
 - Please use Typescript and Node.js to the best of your ability.
 - Please use [Puppeteer](https://pptr.dev/) for Robot Process Automation
 - Please pay attention to the code structure, naming conventions and clear setup instructions
 - Try to structure your code so it can be unit tested.
 Bonus points if you also write a simple unit test for one of your components.
 - This exercise assumes synchronous behaviour (1. request to endpoint 2. submit candidate to Frontier form using Puppeteer 3. response to API user).
-In many cases, the execution time of second could be quite long.
-Consequently, asynchronous endpoint could be a better solution.
-For bonus points, describe how would you design/implement asynchronous endpoint (if you enjoy the exercise, fell free to implement the solution :smiley:).
+In many cases, the execution time of the second could be quite long.
+Consequently, an asynchronous endpoint could be a better solution.
+For bonus points, describe how you would design/implement an asynchronous endpoint.
+(If you enjoy the exercise, feel free to implement the solution. :smiley:)

 When you send your solution back to us, please include your thoughts on the exercise and how long you spent on it so we can adjust our expectations.